Leave a Message

 The Year-Round Family Wins.
 The Pure Summer-Rental Investor Often Doesn't.

 The lakefront corridor is the part of Belmar that most consistently rewards a specific buyer profile: the year-round family with K-8 children who values walkable amenity, structural quiet, and long-term appreciation over peak-season rental revenue.
 The corridor is structurally underweighted in the kind of large-bedroom-count, pool-equipped, three-block-from-beach inventory that powers Belmar's summer rental market (which is the subject of Part 4 of this series).
-What the corridor is overweighted in is the type of property that compounds quietly for a decade: well-built Arts & Crafts and Victorian homes on quiet lakefront streets, with mature trees, walkable to Belmar Elementary, walkable to the beach, with relatively low transient summer traffic.
+What the corridor is overweighted in is the type of property that compounds quietly for a decade: well-built Arts & Crafts and Victorian homes on quiet lakefront streets, walkable to Belmar Elementary, walkable to the beach, with relatively low transient summer traffic.

 The lakefront corridor is the part of Belmar that compounds quietly.
 The Tier 1 direct-lakefront comps tell the structural-scarcity story.
 The Tier 3 lake-adjacent comps tell the lifestyle-arbitrage story.
 Both tell you the same thing about who the corridor is actually built for — year-round families, not weekend investors.

-— Anthony Licciardello · The Prodigy Team
+— Anthony Licciardello · Broker, The Prodigy Team

 Frequently Asked Questions